Future wines are the way forward

 Almost all the grapes grown in Denmark are PIWI grapes, as none of the classic grapes can ripen in our latitudes.
 There are some growers who experiment with closely related clones of the classic grapes – such as früh-burgundy, but it is a minority in very favorable locations, and here you have to be ready to move out with the field sprayer to keep fungal attacks down.

 Not all PIWIs can ripen in Denmark, but the selection of usable varieties – both green and blue – will hopefully soon become larger with the help of the breeding program FastGrapes works with at Vrangbækgaard.
-See the page "Development of new varieties for 'cold climate'.
+See the page "Development of new varieties for 'cold climate' and'FastGrapes'.

 We develop future grape varieties with resistance genes against fungal diseases, and therefore naturally support "Zukunfts Weine" and the movement's work towards a more sustainable future for viticulture.
 We have just translated the title and with the group's permission made a Danish version of the logo. 😊